modo-studio/SugarRecord/README.md

 SugarRecord is a persistence wrapper designed to make working with persistence solutions like CoreData/Realm/... in a much easier way.
 Thanks to SugarRecord you'll be able to use CoreData with just a few lines of code: Just choose your stack and start playing with your data.

 The library is maintained by [@carambalabs](https://github.com/carambalabs).
 You can reach me at [pepibumur@gmail.com](mailto://pepibumur@gmail.com) for help or whatever you need to commend about the library.

-:warning: Swift 2.3 support has been dropped with the version 3.0 :warning:

 [![paypal](https://www.paypal.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2AUKNEW4JLPXQ)